Netherlands

 In addition, the Wtta strengthens the duty of care for hirers of temporary agency workers.
 Both end users and any intermediaries involved in re-hiring will be obliged to verify through a public register whether the temporary agency company is properly admitted.
 Failure to do so, and hiring through a non-admitted supplier, can result in (high) fines for all parties involved.

-Employer implications/action needed As of 1 January 2027, temporary agency workers (or other companies that make temporary agency workers available) can start with the admission process.
+Employer implications/action needed As of 1 January 2027, temporary agency companies (or other companies that make temporary agency workers available) can start with the admission process.
 These companies must submit their applications before 1 July 2027.
 As of January 1, 2028, companies hiring temporary workers will be required to verify through the public register whether the staffing agencies they work with are authorized.

 The Act also proposes that the break between consecutive contracts that resets the maximum chain of fixed term employment agreements will be increased from six months to five years.
 This means that the last employment contract in the chain of contracts will be deemed an indefinite term contract if the aggregate duration is longer than three years, with breaks between contracts of five years or less included.